bagrow/datatools/tutorial/readme.md

     Example:
     cat tutorial/xy.dat | aver | plot

-All help strings can be accessed using `-h` or `--help` from the command line.
+All help strings can be accessed using the `-h` or `--help` flags from the command line.